pbhan710/project01-group12/README.md

 # **CONCLUSION**

+We graphed the two populations separately with a scatter plot and marked the regression line to determine the slope of the two separate populations.
 In our final box and whisker graph, we directly compared the two data sets of legal and non-legal 'State Buds' and performed a T-Test, assuming that we can extrapolate that our sample data are independent, approximately normally distributed, and have a similar variance between our two groups (i.e., legal and non-legal).
 The resulting p-value was 0.00134385, lower than 0.05 (the generally accepted threshold).
 As a result, we reject the null hypothesis and are confident that the results unequivocally prove that recreational cannabis sales have a direct impact on the rate of increase in housing prices.